teamg4it/g4it/services/documentation/content/3-technical-documentation/4-backend_documentation/2-api_documentation/2-evaluation/api_evaluating_digital_service.md

 {{< mermaid align="center">}}

 flowchart LR
+A[API Call for Evaluation] --> B(Retain the two latest 'EVALUATING' tasks; remove the rest.)
-A[API Call for Evaluation] --> B(Get the active criteria to evaluate impacts on) B --> C(Create the evaluating task with status TO_START) C --> D(Launch asynchroneous evaluating process)
+B --> C(Get the active criteria to evaluate impacts on) C --> D(Create the evaluating task with status TO_START) D --> E(Launch evaluating process)
-D --> E(Return the task id)
+E --> F(Return the task id)
 {{</ mermaid >}}

-Note that, the loading process is done asynchronous.
-Attention, to consume small resource the loading process is done by one thread.
-So if there are two evaluate in the instance, one will wait for the other to finish.
+Note that, The evaluation process for digital services is performed synchronously.
+The evaluation runs immediately in the calling thread, and multiple evaluations can be processed in parallel if triggered simultaneously.

 The API call is handled
 by [EvaluatingController](https://github.com/G4ITTeam/g4it/blob/main/services/backend/src/main/java/com/soprasteria/g4it/backend/apievaluating/controller/EvaluatingController.java)